rafalwrzeszcz/dnd-toolkit/README.md

 Purpose of this project is not to create a new/next/another virtual tabletop solution.
 I play with friends in old-school way with paper, pencils, mini figs, etc. But of course good use of modern technology can elevate gaming experience.
-This software is not going to replace physical aspects of our RPG session, but enhance it by coordinating various multimedial boosters, like controlling audio playback.
+This software is not going to replace physical aspects of our RPG session, but enhance it by coordinating various multimedia boosters, like controlling audio playback.

-Main rule, while working on architectual and conteptual aspects is that this should be a thin integration layer, not some uber-bundle capable of running on embedded systems controlling media devices and implementing audio codecs - I use Spotify to play my audio and all I want to implement is to integrate Spotify into the system to orchestrate it togetether with other aspects of our game scene.
+Main rule, while working on architectural and conceptual aspects is that this should be a thin integration layer, not some uber-bundle capable of running on embedded systems controlling media devices and implementing audio codecs - I use Spotify to play my audio and all I want to implement is to integrate Spotify into the system to orchestrate it together with other aspects of our game scene.
 Same principle will apply to other subsystems - the goal is to integrate existing software solutions/services not to write low-level replacements of these.

 ## Current features